Termite Bait System

 In order to be effective, bait systems must be maintained regularly.
 We offer Advance Bait Systems in conjunction with an exterior Termidor treatment.
 We usually recommend this two fold treatment if the home has an inaccessible crawlspace or a complete liquid treatment would not be possible due to construction design.

 Once we treat your home, we’ll inspect the home once a year.
-We may be the only inspector at your home annually and will look for not only termites, but also issues that might contribute to moisture and termite problems.
+We may be the only inspector at your home annually and will look for not only termites, but also issues that may contribute to moisture and termite problems.

 For a slab home, we will inspect all areas of the ground floor and the exterior of the home.